 Choose your platform.

-Our custom VWAP Boulevard indicator is available for both thinkorswim and TradingView — 100% free.
+Our VWAP Boulevard indicator is available on thinkorswim and TradingView — 100% free.

-If you've never heard of VWAP Boulevard before, here's an overview.
+Never heard of VWAP Boulevard?
+Here's an overview.

-The easiest way to familiarize yourself with VWAP Boulevard is to watch this interview with our lead
+The easiest way to familiarize yourself with VWAP Boulevard is to watch this interview with one of our

 details how he personally uses the indicator in his own trading.

-Popularized by AllDayFaders (@team3dstocks on Twitter), the original idea behind VWAP Boulevard is straightforward:
+Popularized by AllDayFaders (@team3dstocks), the original idea behind VWAP Boulevard is straightforward:

 1. Identify the highest-volume days in a chart's history (typically 1-3).